"The Onion" Contributors

 You mention that you work "other jobs" to make the rent.
 Are these writing-oriented jobs, or totally disparate day jobs?
 What I really want to know is, what's makes a good "day job" for a writer?

-Asked by die9to5 over 12 years ago
+Asked by die9to5 almost 13 years ago

 Mike: I work as a news editor and writer for a chain of Canadian newspapers and websites.
 While it doesn’t necessarily strengthen my creative writing skills as such, it does provide me with a good sense of the news cycle, which in turn helps me to generate satirical news stories.
 Jilly: Both of us work day-in, day-out for The Smew, but the "rent payer," for me, is a non-writing job.
 I think that the good "day job" really varies from person to person - some people do better with a day job that is writing-based; I do something completely different so that at the end of the day I don't feel like all my creativity for the day has already been used up.
 I'd try to find out whether a demanding job revs you up, and leaves you excited to do more, or just drains you, and choose accordingly!